-Finnish Educational Transitions (FinEdu) Studies is a collaborative project by the Institute of Behavioural Sciences, University of Helsinki and the Department of Psychology, University of Jyväskylä.
+Finnish Educational Transitions (FinEdu) Studies at the Institute of Behavioural Sciences, University of Helsinki.

 New data collection is taking place at the moment!

 What is the purpose of the project?

 The aim of the project is to study the educational transitions and choices, along with factors associated with them, that young people face after compulsory comprehensive education.

 Specifically, the study concerns the transition from comprehensive school to secondary education and the subsequent transition to either working life or to further or higher education.
 The aim is to investigate the educational transitions and choices of the youth with a special emphasis on the role of personal goals, motivation, and subjective well-being.